sofiabelen/sofiabelen.github.io/content/literature/god-emperor-of-dune-as-platos-philosopher-king/index.md

 tags:
     - philosophy
 ---
 The similarity between Frank Herbert’s God Emperor and Plato’s philosopher king is striking.
-It might be because I’ve been reading both at the same time, but I was amazed at how many parallels I kept stumbling upon.
+It might be because I’ve been reading both simultaneously, but I was amazed at how many parallels I kept stumbling upon.
 As I read, I tried to look for answers to a question that has always been important for me: Who is happy, the one living under illusions (ignorance is bliss) or the one who has discovered the truth (whatever that means)?
-There are also some other questions that stem from this core one, that I've discussed a bit in some of my previous posts, but haven't yet found an answer I'm satisfied with.
+There are also several other questions that stem from this core one, questions I've touched on in previous posts, but for which I have not yet found a satisfactory answer.
 Namely, in Plato's allegory of the cave, after the philosopher has come outside and seen the truth, why would she go back to the cave to lead the others?
 Why would the others trust or accept her as their ruler?
 She is alien to them now, she speaks in riddles, and so much light from the outside has blinded her to the reality of everyday life inside the cave.

 God Emperor of Dune has brought to life the cave allegory for me, providing possible answers to these questions, and I'm fascinated by it.